CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Use Case Specification.md

 **Primary Actor**: Customer

-- Pre-conditions:
+**Pre-conditions**:
 - The garage has available parking spaces.

 - The entry gate system is operational.

-- Post-conditions:
+**Post-conditions**:
 - The customer receives a valid parking ticket.

 - The garage's vehicle count is incremented by one.

 **Basic Flow or Main Scenario**: